hyperledger/firefly/docs/reference/types/includes/subscription_description.md

 Before you can connect to a subscription, you must create it via the REST API.

-> The one special case, is Ephemeral WebSocket connections (described below).
+> One special case where you do not need to do this, is Ephemeral WebSocket
+> connections (described below).
 > For these you can just connect and immediately start receiving events.

 When creating a new subscription, you give it a `name` which is how you will